MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretStore/Set-SecretStoreConfiguration.md

 ### -Default

-This parameter switch sets SecretStore configuration to its default settings.
+Indicates that the **SecretStore** should be set to its default configuration.

 ```yaml
 Type: SwitchParameter